OneUptime/oneuptime/JavaScriptSDK/docs/logger/Readme.md

         );

-        // Sending a string log to the server const item = 'This is a simple log';
+        // Sending a string log to the server const  item: string = 'This is a simple log';

         logger.log(item); // returns a promise

-        // Alternatively, Logs can be tagged with either a string or an array of strings const item = 'This is a simple log';
+        // Alternatively, Logs can be tagged with either a string or an array of strings const  item: string = 'This is a simple log';
         const tags = ['server', 'monitor'];
         logger.log(item, tags);
     }